 Then I tried inside the museum.
 They have a tourist desk as well.
 The man there was younger and I thought I was in luck.
 But he just directed me to ask at the tourist booth, where I had just been.
 I’ve learned that this is often what passes for information in Mexico.
 Few people really know what’s going on and usually I just have to gather what I can and explore and find the answers for myself.

 With little to go on, I decided to explore and find out what I could.
-I had been told that it was only open on the weekends from 10:00 am to 5:00 pm.
-I knew the way and I didn’t really want a guide, I figured we could find the way on our own.
-I wanted the opportunity to walk at our own pace and take our time to explore the entire mountain.
-The problem was the gate to the pyramid is situated in the cliff, requiring a good climb before getting that far, and we wouldn’t know until we got to there if it was even open.
+From what I could gather, it was only open on weekends from 10:00 am to 5:00 pm.
+I knew the way and I didn’t really want a guide, I figured we could find it on our own.
+I wanted the opportunity to walk at our pace and take time to explore the entire mountain.
+The problem was the gate to the pyramid is situated in the cliff, requiring a good climb before getting that far and we wouldn’t know until we got to there if it was even open.
 It was a chance we’d have to take.

 The entrance to the site has a kiosk and two round buildings.
-The buildings were constructed a few years ago and are currently used for storage and the kiosk was still under construction.
+The buildings were constructed a few years ago and are currently used for storage.
+The kiosk was still under construction.
 This is probably where they will collect entrance fees in the future, but we found it empty.
 We could see that they are setting up posts for a gate as well.

 After the entrance the trail starts to climb, with switchbacks taking you up to a saddle, rising to mountains on either side.
 I was told that if you follow the trail as it continues down the saddle, it takes you down to a stream, and perhaps even into the town of Ignacio Bastida below.
 But that will have to be an exploration for another time.
 We were going to the pyramid and I wasn’t going to let anything get in our way.
 So, we took the trail to the right and began the real climb.

 This part of the trail is a bit steeper.
 There are still some switchbacks, but there are also drop-offs and you have to be careful.
-About ten to fifteen minutes of climbing later the trail opens up at the base of the cliff and arrives at the gate.
+After about ten to fifteen minutes more climbing the trail opens up at the base of the cliff and arrives at the gate.
 I was happy to find it open and attended by a local man named Oscar.
 I finally met someone who knew something about the place!
-Oscar told me that the hours I was told are correct, though he is available on hire to take groups of people up at other times, even for sunrise or sunset.
+Oscar told me that the hours I had been told are correct, though he is available on hire to take groups of people up at other times, even for sunrise or sunset.
 (This mountain sits right where the sun goes down, so it would be a beautiful view either time of day.)

 We paid him the entrance fee of $50 pesos each and went up through the metal gate.
-This is where it gets interesting for me.
+This is where it gets interesting (i.e. mysterious) for me.
 The trail climbs up a set of steps between the cliffs and I felt like I was traveling back in time.
-The pyramid or temple was built on top of the mountain, like a fortress or citadel, with perfect views of the valleys below.
-The range of mountains splits the area with Yautepec, Cuernavaca and Tepoztlan on west side and Tlayacapan and many smaller pueblos to the east.
-From this vantage point you can see the towns and valleys on both sides of the mountain.
+The pyramid or temple was built on top of the mountain, like a fortress or citadel, with far reaching views of the valleys below.
+This range of mountains splits the area with Yautepec, Cuernavaca and Tepoztlan on the west side with Tlayacapan and many smaller pueblos to the east.
+From this vantage point you can see towns and valleys on both sides of the mountain.

 This gated entrance was one of the few that allowed access to the pyramid above.
 It’s how they kept it protected from invasion and from being taken by the Spanish Conquistadors.
 Not only was it hidden from being seen from below, but the access was easy to close and block off as well.
 (This was the easiest way up and the only one open, the others are still blocked.)